udacityalumni/udacity-alumni-api/README.md

 ## Getting Started

-Welcome!!
-This app is the starter project for the Udacity Alumni Web Application project.
-More information will be provided here and in [the Udacity Alumni Wiki](https://github.com/udacityalumni/resources/wiki) as it becomes available.

 The docker container will do _all_ of the networking between the database and app and will start a rails server.

 To open the correct URL in your web browser, you can run the following